K5X-miomic9/WebChatSpeechRecognition/README.md

 ## Data protection

-The developer has disclosed that none of your data will be collected or used.
 This developer declares that your data
 - will not be sold to third parties
 - will not be used or transferred for purposes unrelated to the main functionality of the article
 - will not be used or transferred to determine creditworthiness or for loan purposes

-This explanation only applies to the script itself, not to the third-party services used
+This explanation only applies to the software itself, not to the third-party services used.

+This software uses speech data to provide a user-friendly voice control feature.
+The speech data is processed through the SpeechRecognition API integrated within the browser.
+Depending on the browser implementation, the data may be sent to external servers for processing.
+We do not have control over how this data is handled by the browser service provider.
+For more information on how the data is processed, please refer to your browser's privacy policy.
+You can disable the voice transer at any time.

 ## License